 The annual fee will be charged, based on the fee rate for the course of study.
 However, in order to accommodate the more flexible nature of commencing and completing research degrees, the method of fee calculation will differ for research students.
 The fee will be calculated on a monthly basis, pro-rated for the academic year in which he/she starts.
 In the month that the student commences their studies, a monthly fee will only be calculated if he/she is deemed to be in attendance on, or before, the 25th of that month.
-In all subsequent months, a monthly fee will be calculated if he/she is deemed to be in attendance on, or after, the 5th of that month.
+In all subsequent months, a monthly fee will be calculated if he/she is deemed to be in attendance.